 The member agencies include the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), the Office of the Comptroller of the Currency (OCC) and the Office of Thrift Supervision (OTS).

 FFIEC IT Examination Handbook Compliance

 In 2004, the FFIEC updated its information technology examination manual to account for the increasing pace of changes and advancements in technology occurring at financial institutions and technology service providers.
-The result is the FFIEC IT Examination Handbook, a compilation of twelve booklets that can be updated individually as needed.
+The result is the FFIEC IT Examination Handbook, a compilation of eleven booklets that can be updated individually as needed.